Budget 2018 is due to be announced on Tuesday October 10th 2017. This is a summary of what we think might happen.

 Mortgage Interest Relief – we expect to hear details of how this will be extended for current recipients beyond the current 2017 end date.

-Diesel : There will probably be a phased increase on the excise duty on Diesel to gradually bring it in line with petrol .
+Diesel : There might be a start to a phased increase on the excise duty on Diesel to gradually bring it in line with petrol .
 This could increase the price by as much as 3c a litre in 2018.

 A 2% cut to DIRT – (as promised in Budget 2017)

-Sugar Tax details are expected to be announced for the sugar tax to begin in 2018
+Sugar Tax details are expected to be announced for the sugar tax to probably begin in April 2018

 Corporation Tax – No change from the current 12.5%